singhritesh85/terraform-azure/upgrade-aks-cluster/pod-disruption-budget/README.md

 (c) maxUnavailable (available in Kubernetes 1.7 and higher)
 ```
 while applying PDB you can select one in between minAvailable and maxUnavailable.
+In this example I have created two pods(using replicas: 2) and with the selector (app: nginx).